fasrc/slurm-puppet/README.md

 ### slurm::master
 Installs everything needed for a slurm master.
 Note this assumes that you are running slurmctld and slurmdbd on the same host.

+### slurm::rcsqueue
+Installs the caching version of squeue developed by FASRC.